ifiokjr/leptos_aria/readme.md

 ## Motivation

 [`leptos`](https://github.com/leptos-rs/leptos) is an amazing rust web framework.
-It is still in its infancy and needs to better support accessibility.
+It is still in its infancy and needs to better accessibility support.

+This is an attempt to provide a port of the `react-aria` ecosystem to `leptos`.

 ## Contributing